Devon Rex Cat

 How long do Devon Rex cats live?

-The Average lifespan for Devon Rex is 10-15 years.
+The average life span for Devon Rex cat is 9 to 15 years.

 1. Cris Sargent